BruceEckel/SummerTechForumUnconference-hugo/content/Schedule.md

 - If you don't have extra food, don't buy more.
 We always have lots.

-- Airport shuttles & group drivers can pick you up there (tell them 107 White Rock).
+- Airport shuttles and group drivers can pick you up there (tell them 107 White Rock).